nubenetes/awesome-kubernetes/docs/kubernetes.md

 - [elastic.co: Elastic Stack Monitoring with Elastic Cloud on Kubernetes (ECK - official operator) 🌟](https://www.elastic.co/es/blog/elastic-stack-monitoring-with-elastic-cloud-on-kubernetes) In this blog post, we'll explore how the official **ElasticCloud** on **Kubernetes operator** can be used to easily deploy and manage **ElasticStack Monitoring** using the new **Beat CRD**.
 * [papertrail.com: Quick and Easy Way to Implement Kubernetes Logging](https://www.papertrail.com/blog/quick-and-easy-way-to-implement-kubernetes-logging/) The SolarWinds® Papertrail™ team is excited to announce SolarWinds rKubeLog, an open-source project designed to streamline Kubernetes logging. rKubeLog allows you to forward logs to Papertrail from within a Kubernetes cluster without using a daemon or setting up application-level logging or a logging sidecar.
 * [qlinh.com: Leveraging Kubernetes audit logs for threat detection 🌟](https://qlinh.com/infosec/2020/09/30/threat-detection-with-kubernetes-audit-logs.html) Kubernetes audit logs can provide great visibility into the operation and inner workings of your cluster.
 Learn how to leverage Kubernetes audit logs for threat detection

+#### ECK Elastic Cloud on Kubernetes
+- [elastic.co: How to configure Elastic Cloud on Kubernetes with SAML and hot-warm-cold architecture](https://www.elastic.co/es/blog/how-to-configure-elastic-cloud-on-kubernetes-with-saml-and-hot-warm-cold-architecture) Elastic Cloud on Kubernetes (ECK) is an easy way to get the Elastic Stack up and running on top of Kubernetes.
+That’s because ECK automates the deployment, provisioning, management, and setup of Elasticsearch, Kibana, Beats, and more.

 ### Health Checks
 * [medium: How to Perform Health checks in Kubernetes (K8s)](https://medium.com/faun/how-to-perform-health-checks-in-kubernetes-k8s-a4e5300b1f9d)